Augmentative and alternative communication: Facilitated communication

-Rapid Prompting Method
+Rapid prompting method

 The rapid prompting method (RPM), is a pseudoscientific technique that attempts to aid communication by people with autism or other disabilities to communicate through pointing, typing, or writing.
-Also known as Spelling to Communicate, it is closely related to the scientifically discredited technique facilitated communication (FC).
+Also known as spelling to communicate, it is closely related to the scientifically discredited technique of facilitated communication (FC).
 Practitioners of RPM have failed to assess the issue of message agency using simple and direct scientific methodologies, saying that doing so would be stigmatizing and that allowing scientific criticisms of the technique robs people with autism of their right to communicate.
 The American Speech-Language-Hearing Association has issued a statement opposing the practice of RPM.

 Soma Mukhopadhyay is credited with creating RPM, though others have developed similar techniques, known as informative pointing or alphabet therapy.
 RPM users report unexpected literacy skills in their clients, as well as a reduction in some of the behavioral issues associated with autism.
 As noted by Stuart Vyse, although RPM differs from facilitated communication in some ways, "it has the same potential for unconscious prompting because the letter board is always held in the air by the assistant.
 As long as the method of communication involves the active participation of another person, the potential for unconscious guidance remains."

 Critics warn that RPM's over-reliance on prompts (verbal and physical cuing by facilitators) may inhibit development of independent communication in its target population.
 As of April 2017, only one scientific study attempting to support Mukhopadhyay's claims of efficacy has been conducted, though reviewers found the study had serious methodological flaws.
-Vyse has noted that rather than proponents of RPM subjecting the methodology to properly controlled validation research, they have responded to criticism by going on the offensive, claiming that scientific criticisms of the technique rob people with autism of their right to communicate, while the authors of a 2019 review concluded that "...until future trials have demonstrated safety and effectiveness, and perhaps more importantly, have first clarified the authorship question, we strongly discourage clinicians, educators, and parents of children with ASD from using RPM."
+Vyse has noted that rather than proponents of RPM subjecting the methodology to properly controlled validation research, they have responded to criticism by going on the offensive, claiming that scientific criticisms of the technique rob people with autism of their right to communicate, while the authors of a 2019 review concluded that "until future trials have demonstrated safety and effectiveness, and perhaps more importantly, have first clarified the authorship question, we strongly discourage clinicians, educators, and parents of children with ASD from using RPM."

+In other animals

+Some similar tools have been studied in other animals, including apes, dogs, cats and parrots.
+While animals do not have human-style speech, it is possible that some animals could be trained to use simple communication tools, e.g., to request food or a favorite activity by pushing a button.
+One example of an animal that uses augmentative and alternative communication in a similar way to humans is the Australian Cattle Dog Stella.